routeallthings/IP_Ping_Verification/README.md

 ## Built With

-* Netmiko (https://github.com/ktbyers/netmiko) - Thanks Kyle Byers for the excellent library
+* Netmiko (https://github.com/ktbyers/netmiko) - Thanks Kirk Byers for the excellent library

 ## Features
 - CSV file import for ICMP check (see template for examples)